ruby-rdf/rdf-virtuoso/README.md

 RDF::Virtuoso::Repository builds on RDF.rb and is the main connection class built on top of APISmith to establish the read and write methods to a Virtuoso store SPARQL endpoint.
 RDF::Virtuoso::Query extends RDF::Query and adds SPARQL 1.1. update methods (insert, delete, aggregates, etc.).

-For examples on use, see ./spec/client_spec.rb and ./spec/query_spec.rb
+For examples on use, please read:
+     ./spec/client_spec.rb
+and
+     ./spec/query_spec.rb

 ### A simple example